junxit/us-congress-bills-116/metadata.md

 - 2019-08-27 — Placed on the Union Calendar, Calendar No. 145.
 - 2019-08-27 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-187.
 - 2019-08-27 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-187.
+- 2019-09-26 — Considered under suspension of the rules. (consideration: CR H8024-8025)
+- 2019-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3246.
+- 2019-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-26 — Mr. Correa moved to suspend the rules and pass the bill.
+- 2019-09-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8024-8025)
+- 2019-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8024-8025)